jdsalmonson/ROS_init.d/README.md

 #ROS_init.d

-These init files are for starting roscore and a real time clock on Ubunutu for raspberry pi.
+These init files are for starting roscore and a real time clock on Ubuntu for raspberry pi.

 Edit the rtchwclock file to set your i2c device and address in the DEVTYPE and DEVADDR variables.
 These are currently set for a ds3231